jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 # Recap

-When testing with `tmp-postgres` using `cacheAction`, `abort` and separate `postgres` instances can help keep test suites fast even as the projects grow larger.
+When testing with `tmp-postgres` using `cacheAction`, `abort`, `rollback` and separate `postgres` instances can help keep test suites fast even as the projects grow larger.
 Additionally a connection monad can make the tests look cleaner.

 In the next blog post in the series I'll show how to use `tmp-postgres` to diagnosis and fix performance problems in the queries under test.

+A major pain of database testing I have not addressed is how to build test data that has foreign key references when you don't care about the closure or connected relations.
+I'll have to come back to this after showing off `tmp-postgres`.